-Revenue is recognised upon transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+Revenue is recognised upon transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services and is measured at the transaction price.
 Revenue is reduced for estimated customer returns, rebates and other similar allowances, taxes or duties collected on behalf of the government.
 An entity shall recognise revenue when the entity satisfies a performance obligation by transferring a promised good or service (i.e. an asset) to a customer.
 An asset is transferred when the customer obtains control of that asset.

-Notes forming part of financial statements for the year ended 31 March 2022
+Notes forming part of financial statements for the year ended 31 March 2023